Joseph Stalin: 1912–1917: Rise to the Central Committee and Pravda

 After the October 1912 Duma elections, Stalin wrote articles calling for reconciliation between the Bolsheviks and Mensheviks; Lenin criticised him and he relented.
-In January 1913, Stalin travelled to Vienna, where he researched the "national question" of how the Bolsheviks should deal with the Empire's national and ethnic minorities.
+In January 1913, Stalin travelled incognito (using a false passport bearing the name "Stavros Papadopoulos") to Vienna, where he researched the "national question" of how the Bolsheviks should deal with the Empire's national and ethnic minorities.
 His article "Marxism and the National Question" was first published in the March, April, and May 1913 issues of the Bolshevik journal Prosveshcheniye under the pseudonym "K. Stalin".
 The alias, which he had used since 1912, is derived from the Russian for steel (stal), and has been translated as "Man of Steel".
 In February 1913, Stalin was again arrested in Saint Petersburg and sentenced to four years of exile in Turukhansk in Siberia, where he arrived in August.
 Still concerned over a potential escape, the authorities moved him to Kureika in March 1914.

 1917: Russian Revolution

 While Stalin was in exile, Russia entered the First World War, and in October 1916 he and other exiled Bolsheviks were conscripted into the Russian Army.
 They arrived in Krasnoyarsk in February 1917, where a medical examiner ruled Stalin unfit for service due to his crippled arm.
 Stalin was required to serve four more months of his exile and successfully requested to serve it in Achinsk.
 Stalin was in the city when the February Revolution took place; the Tsar abdicated and the Empire became a de facto republic.
 In a celebratory mood, Stalin travelled by train to Petrograd (as Saint Petersburg had been renamed) in March.
 He assumed control of Pravda alongside Lev Kamenev, and was appointed as a Bolshevik delegate to the executive committee of the Petrograd Soviet, an influential workers' council.

 The existing government of landlords and capitalists must be replaced by a new government, a government of workers and peasants.

 The existing pseudo-government which was not elected by the people and which is not accountable to the people must be replaced by a government recognised by the people, elected by representatives of the workers, soldiers and peasants and held accountable to their representatives.